samie/tacho/README.md

 driving the gauge.
 Pin 9 is used for the ground.
 Opto-isolator acts like normal led, so putting a small ~200 Ohm resistor makes it ok with 3.3V.

+The Hz is calibrated to [specific hardware](http://biltema.se/sv/Bil---MC/Bil-tillbehor/Bil-el/Instrument/Varvraknare-32251/) using the calibration array in the beginning of the script.
+You probably need to adjust the numbers here to make it match your hardware.

 Operating modes
 ----

-First parameter specifies the operating mode:
+Run the script by giving the operating more as the first parameter:

 - test - Goes trhough test cycle setting values from 1 to 8
-- <value> - sets the given value between 1-8
+- [value] - displays the given float value between 1-8
 - cpu - displays CPU load percentage from 0 up to 80%
 - network - displays network inbound traffic in MB/s.